nurriol2/nurriol2.github.io/index.md

 ---

 # Short Bio #
 My name is Niko, but I prefer to be called Elliot.
-While completeing my BSc. of Physics in 2019, I was a  researcher in a biological physics laboratory.
+While completing my BSc. of Physics in 2019, I was a  researcher in a biological physics laboratory.
 Since then, I've been working as a mathematics educator for children and young adults.
 I'm currently searching for engineering and research positions so I can build sustainable solutions for today's most challenging problems.

 # Highlighted Work #
 ## Deep Learning Diary ##